livecode/livecode/docs/notes/overview.md

 * more powerful and complete clipboard access, sponsored by [FMProMigrator](https://www.fmpromigrator.com)

-* SSL support for PostgreSQL connections, sponsored by the community Feature Exchange
+* 64-bit Mac standalone deployment and SSL support for PostgreSQL connections, sponsored by the community Feature Exchange

 * optimised Unicode text processing